-what is the meaning of my mercury in astrology
+Wondering: What is the meaning of my Mercury in astrology?

 What Does Mercury Represent in Astrology?